Have you ever tried chicken thighs infused with lemongrass flavor? I will explain how to prepare the classic lemongrass chicken in this article.

 Malaysian curry chicken is a quick and easy recipe that you can whip up within half an hour.
-Another favorite recipe prepared with lemongrass is beef rendang, which is the best selling item in our restaurant for many years.
+Another favorite recipe prepared with lemongrass is beef rendang, the best-selling item in our restaurant for many years.

-This lemongrass chicken is similar to the Vietnamese pork chops.
-You can head over to this article where you can find the recipe and the video demonstration.
+This lemongrass chicken chop is similar to the Vietnamese pork chops.
+You can head over to this article, where you can find the recipe and the video demonstration.

 For the chicken (A):